adnant1/adnant1/README.md

 # 👋 Hi, I'm Adnan Tayib!

-I'm a **Computer Science student at The Ohio State University** interested in **backend development, distributed systems, and AI engineering**.
-I aim to build software that is efficient, reliable, and leverages AI in practical ways to solve real problems.
+I'm a **Computer Science student at The Ohio State University** interested in **backend development and AI engineering**.
+I aim to build efficient, reliable systems that power large scale AI applications to solve real-world problems.

 ---